-Prudential Insurance Disability Claims
+Prudential Insurance Long Term Disability Claims Attorneys

-Started in Newark, New Jersey in 1875, Prudential Financial has provided customers with service for over 140 years.
+Founded in Newark, New Jersey in 1875, Prudential Financial has provided customers with service for over 140 years.
 The company has been ranked as the number one life and health insurance company by Forbes magazine and has acquired approximately $1.2 trillion dollars in assets.
 These facts indicate that Prudential is a well-managed and profitable company; nonetheless, they have often come under significant scrutiny for illegal business practices regarding long-term disability policies.

 Group insurance for employers that Prudential provides includes short-term disability and long-term disability insurance, and Prudential claims that more than 85 percent of short-term disability decisions are made within the first 10 days of notice.
 Prudential also claims that over 93 percent of long-term disability decisions occur within the earlier of the benefit effective date or 45 days from first notice.